Xiaoma7/Text-summarization/ReadMe.md

 To take it further, another way to summarize text is to extract keywords from it.
 The basic approach for extracting keywords is finding the words that are most frequently occuring and occur somehow together in a plain text.
-There are more sophisticate methods of extracting the keywords that not only consider their frequency of occurence, but also things like the type of words (noun, adj, verb) and their interaction with other words in the article.
+There are more sophisticated methods of extracting the keywords that not only consider their frequency of occurence, but also things like the type of words (noun, adj, verb) and their interaction with other words in the article.
 Here I use the